Duxbury Braille Translator (Windows and Mac)

 - A "translated line" showing the "other" form in either print or braille files

-- Six-key chording for braille and print entry, not timing-based, compatible with most keyboards
+- Six-key chording software for braille and print entry, compatible with many keyboards.

 - Over 100 formatting & translation codes for a high level of flexibility